Contents

 Cash balance is the reserve you have in stock before the forecast period begins.
 Cash balance is mainly seen as the source for all upcoming business expenses.

 As this is a huge sum, this is mainly used for debt repayments, bill payments, or to pay dividends to shareholders.
-Without knowing what’s available right now, it will be impossible to lay the expenses ahead and make precise cash flow forecasting.
+To effectively lay out future expenses and make precise cash flow forecasting, it's crucial to account for the operating cash flow in addition to the current cash balance.

 The cash balance you ended up with in the previous forecasting season will be your beginning cash balance for the upcoming forecast period.